By continuing to visit this website, you agree to our privacy policy and use of cookies.

 These complaints are received and referred to the correct regulator all within a single, simplified chat session.
 Citizens then have have their complaints routed to regulated business for monitored resolution, and if necessary, investigation.

-Importantly, the ConsumerConnect trial last month received the compliance of 288 regulated entities, with 27 of the larger enterprises opting for direct integration or use of the ConsumerConnect platform for their replies to citizens.
+Importantly, the ConsumerConnect trial in October received the compliance of 288 regulated entities, with 27 of the larger enterprises opting for direct integration or use of the ConsumerConnect platform for their replies to citizens.
 Testing feedback from the private sector was 92% positive, with enhancement requests incorporated into the complaint dialogue.

 To ensure the long-term sustainability of this public utility, the Foundation’s implementation funding through Proto was delivered with a novel shared service model.
 After sponsorship, a single license for the software and data hosting can be split by the regulators and future government agencies to operate ConsumerConnect at a decreased unit cost – while maintaining data sovereignty with on-premise hosting.